Frequently Asked Questions About Membership at Seattle Yacht Club

 Q. Is there a social membership, family membership or business membership?

 A. SYC does not offer social, family nor business memberships.
 Candidates may apply for an individual membership or, if legally married, a joint membership.
 SYC welcomes membership applications for junior members starting at age 10.
 Kids may accompany members as their guests.
 Guests must be in the presence of members at all times.
 Membership will not be approved if applying for business purposes.

 Q. What does a membership with SYC include?

-A. Use of the Club's casual and fine dining restaurants, banquet and meeting facilities, guest moorage, permanent moorage (subject to availability; contact SYC's Moorage Administrator for information on slip availability and rates), Elliott Bay clubhouse facilities and moorage (subject to availability), use of our 10 Outstations (listed below), and reciprocal privileges to more than 225 other yacht clubs around the world.
+A. Access to an amazing community of boaters, use of the Club's casual and fine dining restaurants, banquet and meeting facilities, guest moorage, permanent moorage (subject to availability; contact SYC's Moorage Administrator for information on slip availability and rates), Elliott Bay clubhouse facilities and moorage (subject to availability), use of our 10 Outstations (listed below), and reciprocal privileges with more than 225 other yacht clubs around the world.

 Q. I live out of state.
 Can I join as an Out of State member?

-A. You can join, but will pay dues in a regular member class (based on age) for five years before you can apply for a transfer to the Out of State membership class.
+A. You can join the Club in your age-appropriate class, then after a minimum of five years as a member in good standing apply for a transfer to the Out of State membership class.

 Q. What is the initiation fee schedule for younger members?